 Resolution of the STL file can be changed by adjusting the tolerance in the CAD software.
 Each program has its own way of specifying this but most ones use two parameters that we choose to call chord height and angular tolerance.
 The first specifies the maximum distance the software will allow between the surface of the original 3D model and the surface of the STL file.
 A minor such deviation will help to more accurately represent the curvature of the surface.
 A recommended value for this is 1/20 of the thickness of the 3D print layer and never less than 0.001 mm.
 The illustration above shows the maximum distance deviation (chord height)

 The latter parameter limits the angle between the normals for adjacent triangles.
 The default value for this is often 15 degrees.
 Some software also specify this tolerance as a value between 0 and 1.
 Unless you need a higher setting to achieve a smoother surface, we recommend the default value of 15 degrees or 0.
 The illustration above shows the angular tolerance

-Wematter Deep Space och handling of files
+Wematter Deep Space and file handling

 Convertion from ASCII to Binary coding